AmeriCorps State/National

 Positions overview:

-Environmental Stewards accomplish a wide variety of conservation projects ranging from water quality monitoring, habitat restoration, mobilizing volunteers, banding and gathering data on songbirds, restoring eelgrass, teaching school kids about shellfisheries, mapping invasive species, and more.
+Individual Placements accomplish a wide variety of conservation projects such as water quality monitoring, habitat restoration, mobilizing volunteers, restoring eelgrass, teaching school kids about shellfisheries, mapping invasive species, and more.

-Field Teams construct and rehabilitate sustainable trails in places, like Baxter State Park and on the Appalachian Trail, as well as land owned by local communities and land trusts; engage in habitat restoration efforts; irradicate invasive species; and complete other endeavors to manage public lands.
+Field Teams construct and rehabilitate recreational trail infrastructure; engage in habitat restoration efforts; irradicate invasive species; and complete forest health projects.
 Efforts of the Field Team provide access to Maine's natural areas and present recreation, education, and fitness opportunities for the public.

 Service activities